-- Securities eligible for the Dividends Received Deduction and distributing Qualified Dividend Income. - Securities distributing Qualified Dividend Income only. - Aggregate cost of securities held. - Securities exempt from registration under Rule 144A of the Securities Act of 1933.
+- Securities distributing Qualified Dividend Income only. - Aggregate cost of securities held. - Securities exempt from registration under Rule 144A of the Securities Act of 1933.
 These securities may be resold in transactions exempt from registration to qualified institutional buyers.
-At May 31, 2021, these securities amounted to \$101,779,967 or 29.9% of total managed assets. - (1) Perpetual security with no stated maturity date. - All or a portion of this security is pledged as collateral for the Fund's loan.
-The total value of such securities was \$253,844,025 at May 31, 2021. - (3) Represents the rate in effect as of the reporting date. - (4) All or a portion of this security has been rehypothecated.
-The total value of such securities was \$104,812,809 at May 31, 2021. - (5) Foreign Issuer. - † A Contingent Capital Security is a hybrid security with contractual loss-absorption characteristics. - ‡ The percentage shown for each investment category is the total value of that category as a percentage of total managed assets.
+At May 31, 2021, these securities amounted to \$375,341,161 or 26.4% of total managed assets.
+(1) Perpetual security with no stated maturity date. - (2) All or a portion of this security is pledged as collateral for the Fund's loan.
+The total value of such securities was \$996,797,091 at May 31, 2021. - (3) All or a portion of this security has been rehypothecated.
+The total value of such securities was \$460,051,029 at May 31, 2021. - (4) Represents the rate in effect as of the reporting date. - (5) Foreign Issuer. - † A Contingent Capital Security is a hybrid security with contractual loss-absorption characteristics. - + The percentage shown for each investment category is the total value of that category as a percentage of total managed assets.